 According to the FDA, consuming cooked crab while pregnant is a healthy food choice that comes with numerous health benefits (1).
 You get to acquire protein, healthy omega-3 fats, vitamin D and B-12, iron, and minerals like iodine, zinc, and selenium (1).

 That said, it would be best if you took notice of the keyword, which is COOKED crab.
-At no point should a pregnant woman consume raw crab.
-That only increases your risk of food poisoning (4).
+At no point should a pregnant woman consume raw or undercooked crab.
+That only increases your risk of food poisoning, which can be dangerous during pregnancy (4).
 Please note, always settle for cooked crab.

 Can a pregnant woman eat imitation crab?
 This is another question asked when it comes to crab consumption when pregnant.
 Imitation crab is cooked.
 As we have seen from above, food experts advise pregnant women to consume only cooked crab.
 It means that you have the go-ahead to consume imitation crab.
 Nonetheless, it does not hurt to consult with a healthcare provider before adding this food to your diet plan.